 Historical Background:

-Taitung has been inhabited by the Amis Aboriginal Tribe which has lived there since at least 1500 BC, and over 35% of the people that live there are Taiwan Aborigines.
+Taitung has been inhabited by the Amis Aboriginal Tribe, which has lived there since at least 1500 BC, and over 35% of the people that live there are Taiwan Aborigines.
 The area is still a center for Amis rituals and traditional ceremonies, as well as aboriginal culture.
-The East Rift Valley was also settled by aboriginal tribes such as the Puyuma which relocated from Pingtung.
+The East Rift Valley was also settled by aboriginal tribes, such as the Puyuma, who relocated from Pingtung.

 With its untamed and undeveloped landscape, towering mountains, beautiful coastline, and vibrant aboriginal culture, Taitung has become a tourist hot spot in Taiwan.